ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 - Tooling for Cloud IaC
   - Create/Read/Update/Delete services
   - DSC - Desired State Configuration
-- Use your choice or programming language
+- Use your choice or programming language*
   - No YAML
   - No custom DSL
+- Procedural code
-- Procedural and Imperative
+  - Imperative runtime

 ---
 ```csharp
 using Pulumi;
 using Pulumi.AzureNative.Cache;